T-Tamz/React-application-with-CI-CD-using-AWS-amplify/README.md

 -	Executed command “npx create-react-app my-quiz-app” to create the application with the name “my-quiz-app”,
 -	Execute command “amplify init” to initialize app on AWS cloud under name “myquizapp”

+refer to --> image 1.png

 **Step 3:** Adding Authentication using AWS Cognito
 -	Execute “amplify add auth” to add authentication using AWS cognito
 -	Select “Default configuration” and allow users to sign-in using Email
 -	Execute “amplify push” to build local backend I just created in the cloud

+refer to --> image 2.png

 **Step 4:** Creating UI log in
 -	On VScode I accessed “App.js” and replaced following code with code provided by “Tiny technical tutorials”
 -	Downloaded Amplify libraries by executing “npm install aws-amplify @aws-amplify/ui-react” to allow me to run the code
 -	Executed “npm start” to launch the website allowing me to create an account

+refer to --> image 3.png

 **Step 5:** Adding code for quiz application, adding functionality
 -	Code for Quiz UI from “Tiny technical tutorials” added to new js file under “Quiz.js”
 -	Created customized quiz questions under “quizData.js”

+refer to --> image 4.png

 **Step 6:** Pushing code into the GitHub Repository
 -	Create a new GitHub repository under name “amplify-cognito-quiz”